-With the after effects of Hurricanes Harvey and Irma, plus a warming earth, safe estate planning document storage should be a concern for many.
+With the after affects of Hurricane Ian, plus a warming earth, safe estate planning document storage should be a concern for many.
 When you have to evacuate, what is most important to bring?
 Do you need your original documents?
 What if your originals were lost or destroyed during a natural disaster?
 I want to answer some of these common questions and concerns.
 Importantly, every situation is different, so please make sure you get good advice from your attorney if you are unsure of your situation:

 What estate planning documents should I have?